 The Take 2's roll cage is relatively minimal, with one extra frame bar on top that is held in place with a clip that doesn't feel very sturdy.
 It is evident upon examination of the frame, and overall build of the Take 2 that its quality is not up to the same standards as industry leaders like Burley and Thule.
 The welds on the frame are not the cleanest we have seen, and even after light use, we noticed immediate wear on some of the components, like one of the pull tabs on the front cover that immediately started unraveling.
 For anything other than occasional around-town use, we'd be concerned about the Take 2's ability to hold up.

 The Take 2 is well-ventilated, with a mesh-covered window in the back to encourage airflow.
 But it performed relatively poorly in our rain test, with significant amounts of water pooling on the floor of the trailer and in the cargo space.
 After five minutes of soaking under a sprinkler, the passenger seats were still dry, but the fabric on top of the trailer was just about saturated so that they wouldn't have remained dry for long.
 For families who will be riding in inclement weather, the Burley Bee and the Thule Cadence both did better than the InStep Take 2 at keeping rain out.
-The InStep Take 2 Double doesn't do much to cushion rougher roads since it don'ts have any suspension.
+The Take 2 doesn't do much to cushion rougher roads since it doesn't have any suspension.

 Our passenger tester is certainly happy to go for a ride in the InStep Take 2, but she'll be feeling every bump in the road due to the trailer's small wheels and unpadded seating area.